Generalized Exponential smoothing in prediction of hierarchical time series: Conclusions

 \section{Conclusions}

 Hierarchical functional time series methodology opens new areas of statistical as well as economical research.
 E--economy provides a great deal of HFTS data.
-Our HFTS predictor proposal, which base on local moving functional median, performs surprisingly well in comparison to Shang and Hyndman (2016) proposal.
+Our HFTS predictor proposal, which base on local moving functional median, performs surprisingly well in comparison to Shang and Hyndman (2017) proposal.
 Lengths of the moving windows used in our proposals, relate to the forgetting parameters $\alpha$'s in the classical exponential smoothing.
-Moreover, we have in our disposal a "data resolution parameter" - $\beta$ at which we predict a phenomenon.
+Moreover, we have at our disposal a "data resolution parameter" - $\beta$ at which we predict a phenomenon.
 When using the locality parameter, we can take into account different sensitivity to details, e.g. number of different regimes of the considered phenomena.
+Further economic applications of the HFTS methodology may be found for example in Kosiorowski, Mielczarek, Rydlewski (2018b).